Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: Introduction

-The rest of this manuscript is organized as follows: Sec. \ref{sec:sys_mod} describes the system model, providing analytically tractable SNDR and achievable rate expression under the non-linear PA behavior, along with the total power consumption model of the BS.
-The optimization problem is formulated in Sec. \ref{sec:prob_def}, whereas, our proposed solution is provided in Sec. \ref{sec:sol}.
+The rest of this manuscript is organized as follows: Sec. \ref{sec:sys_mod} describes the system model, providing analytically tractable SNDR and achievable rate expressions under the non-linear PA, along with the total power consumption model of the BS and the EE optimization problem under consideration.
+Next, our proposed solution is provided in Sec. \ref{sec:sol}.
 Finally, the results, conclusion, and future work are presented in Sec. \ref{sec:res} and \ref{sec:conc}, respectively.